Skip to main content

 Hydroxychloroquine (HCQ) have been used for various rheumatological disorders (RMD) by millions of people around the world for many decades without much fuss.

-But in March 2020, hydroxychloroquine was made a hero as it was advocated for prevention and treatment of COVID-19 infection.
+But in March 2020, hydroxychloroquine was made a hero as it was advocated for the prevention and treatment of COVID-19 infection.

-As the world was preparing to fight the new pandemic using HCQ, there came reports of sudden death with its use and this shook the world of rheumatology.
+As the world was preparing to fight the new pandemic using HCQ, there came reports of sudden death with its use, and this shook the world of rheumatology.

 “The combination of HCQ and azithromycin has a real chance to be one of the biggest game-changers in the history of medicine,” Trump had further tweeted.